Wboy5000/The-Wboy5000-Pokemon-collection/README.md

 # controls

-The A button has been changed to J and B to Y (for simplicity) Arrow keys are used for movement.
+The A button has been changed to J and B to Y (for simplicity) the enter key is the start button and Arrow keys are used for movement.

 # Pokemon Emerald